mindspore-ai/docs/tutorials/experts/source_en/parallel/model_transformation.md

 model.infer_train_layout(data_set)
 ```

-When the target network is to perform inference, `model.infer_train_layout` is replaced with `model.infer_preict_layout` to perform compilation:
+When the target network is to perform inference, `model.infer_train_layout` is replaced with `model.infer_predict_layout` to perform compilation:

 ```python
 import numpy as np